Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 Instructions

-• Heat 1 teaspoon of butter and 1 teaspoon vegetable oil in a large sauté pan or on a pancake skillet over medium heat.
+- Heat 2 tablespoons of butter in a skillet over low-medium heat.
 Place dredged slices of bred and place in skillet for 2 to 3 minutes on each side.
 Continue to add butter and oil to the skillet/pan as needed, as well as cinnamon to egg mixture if it appears to disappear.

-• Sprinkle finished slices with confectioners’ sugar and top with strawberries if desired, or warm syrup or additional honey.
+- Sprinkle finished slices with confectioners’ sugar and top with warm syrup.

 ~Recipe for homemade brioche: click here for recipe, or pick up at your local bakery.